 Simple English definitions for legal terms

-Read a random definition: doctrine of substantial equivalents
+Read a random definition: locked-in rate

 An attorney's duty of confidentiality is a promise that a lawyer makes to their clients to keep their information private.
 This means that the lawyer cannot tell anyone else what their client has told them, unless the client says it's okay or if the lawyer needs to tell someone to prevent harm or follow the law.
 Even after the lawyer is no longer working with the client, they still have to keep the information private.
 There are only a few exceptions to this rule, like if the client gives permission or if the information is already widely known.